Installing PostgreSQL on Linux

 nano /etc/postgresql/13/main/pg_hba.conf

-Navigate to the end of the file to the following entry:
+Scroll to the end of the file until you reach the following entry:

 host all 127.0.0.1/32...

-Then save the file and close the editor.
-To activate the changes made, you need to restart the postgresql service.
-Enter the following command in the terminal to do this:
+Then save the file and exit the editor.
+To apply the changes you've made, you must restart the postgresql service.
+To do this, enter the following command in the Terminal:

 service postgresql restart

-After that, you need to add another user.
-This user will be used later by Intrexx to create the database.
-To do this, login to the PostgreSQL database with the following commands:
+Next, you'll need to add another user.
+Intrexx will use this later to create the database.
+To do this, log in to the PostgreSQL database using the following commands:

 sudo su postgres

-Now call up the PostgreSQL terminal with the user "postgres" and the default database "template1".
+Now open the PostgreSQL terminal using the "postgres" user and the default database "template1."

 psql -U postgres template1